 How a Pellet Grill Works

-In order to cook ANYTHING well on a pellet grill, you need to first have a basic understanding of how it works.
+In order to cook ANY kind of food well on a pellet grill, you need to first have a basic understanding of how it works.

-Hop over and check out this complete guide to understanding how a pellet grill works first if you are interested in learning more.
+Hop over and check out this Complete Guide to How a Pellet Grills Work first if you are interested in learning more.
 We’ll be here when you get back!***

 We are big fans of Bear Mountain Hardwood Pellets because they are compatible with most pellet grills and provide a nice clean, even burn and smoke flavor.

 Instead of being in and out of the house constantly trying to figure out when or whether to add more wood or to adjust the air flow, you just program the unit and give it time to do its thing.